Show / Hide Table of Contents

 MapPoint locationPoint

-A point geometry containing the location and altitude at which to place the camera.
-If the altitude is below the BaseSurface and the NavigationConstraint is set to StayAbove, the camera will be located at the Surface.
-Note: that the default is StayAbove.
-If the point has a spatial reference, the point projects to WGS84.
-Otherwise, a point spatial reference of WGS84 is assumed.
+A point geometry defining the 3D location at which to place the camera.
+If the point has a spatial reference, the camera will adopt it.
+Otherwise, a spatial reference of WGS84 is assumed.
+If the point's z value is below the BaseSurface and the NavigationConstraint is set to StayAbove, the camera will be positioned at the Surface.
+Note that the default is StayAbove.

-The angle around the z-axis the camera is rotated.
+The angle around the z-axis at which the camera is rotated.
 The angle is clockwise from north in the East, North, Up (ENU) ground reference frame.
-The value is between 0 to 360.
-0 is looking North and 90 is looking East.
-Values are wrapped around so that they fall within 0 to 360.
+The value is between 0 and 360, where 0 is looking North and 90 is looking East.
+Values are wrapped modulo 360 (for example, 370 becomes 10).

-The angle around the y-axis the camera is rotated in the East, North, Up (ENU) ground reference frame.
-The value is between 0 to 180.
-0 is looking straight down and 180 is looking straight up.
-A negative value defaults to 0 and a value greater than 180 defaults to 180.
+The angle around the x-axis at which the camera is rotated in the East, North, Up (ENU) ground reference frame.
+The value is between 0 and 180, where 0 is looking straight down, 90 is looking towards the horizon, and 180 is looking straight up.
+Pitch values are clamped to this range: a negative value defaults to 0 and a value greater than 180 defaults to 180.
 If the behavior of a negative pitch is required, then the corresponding transformation with positive pitch can be set instead.
 For example, if heading:0 pitch:-20 roll:0 is required then heading:180 pitch:20 roll:180 can be used instead.

-The angle around the x-axis the camera is rotated in the East, North, Up (ENU) ground reference frame.
-The value is between 0 to 360.
-0 is horizontal, 180 is upside down.
-Values are wrapped so that they fall within 0 to 360.
+The angle around the y-axis (the direction of sight) at which the camera is rotated in the East, North, Up (ENU) ground reference frame.
+Positive values rotate counterclockwise in view space (for example, when looking north, 90 means the top of the screen points west).
+The value is between 0 and 360, where 0 is horizontal and 180 is upside down.
+Values are wrapped modulo 360 (for example, 370 becomes 10).

 Applies to